-Again this year, for the ACG 2014 Annual Scientific Meeting in Philadelphia, ACG will consider late-breaking abstracts of high quality clinical research results.
+Again this year, for the ACG 2015 Annual Scientific Meeting in Honolulu, ACG will consider late-breaking abstracts of high quality clinical research results.
 ACG will consider extending the program to create a few additional oral presentation slots in response to submissions of great merit and clinical interest.
 The College invites abstracts from all physicians, including gastroenterologists, internists, surgeons, hepatologists, radiologists, pediatricians and GI fellows.

 Title and Authors: Title should be brief and clearly state the content of the paper.
 List the presenting author’s name first.
 Give the name and the location of the institution where the work was done.
 If not done at an institution, then only give the city and state.
 Authors are instructed not to include any direct or indirect reference to their institution(s).
 AUTHORS WHO ARE FELLOWS OF ACG SHOULD INCLUDE “FACG” (see format below).

 Biofeedback Therapy for Fecal Incontinence.
 David Goldenberg, MD, Kathie Hodges, Horacio Jinich, MD, FACG, Theodore Hersh, MD, FACG, Emory University School of Medicine, Atlanta, GA

 Body: Organize the body of the abstract as follows: